 To qualify for an SBA loan, you have to be a for-profit business based in the U.S. with a net worth of under $5 million.
 Certain SBA loans have stricter requirements, and others you can only use for specific purposes such as real estate or equipment financing.

-If you need a loan and you think you are eligible, you can apply online on the SBA website.
-You must be prepared to include extensive documentation, such as financial history, cashflow projections for the next 3-5 years, credit history (your score should meet or exceed 700 in most cases), a solid business plan and details on how you will meet your repayments.
+If you need a loan and you think you meet eligibility requirements, you can apply online on the SBA website.
+You must be prepared to include extensive documentation, such as financial history, cash flow projections for the next 3-5 years, credit history (your score should meet or exceed 700 in most cases), a solid business plan, information on business owners, and details on how you will meet your repayments.
 The same information – if not more – is usually required when you meet with investors and business angels.

 Small business grants